andreinakagawa/agentic-ai-basic-cli/docs/architecture.md

 - SessionManager maintains state in CLI layer
 - Agent is pure function: context in → response out

-### 3. Dependency Injection Throughout
+### 3. Agent Self-Configuration

-**Decision**: All dependencies passed via constructors, no global state.
+**Decision**: Agents handle their own configuration and dependency loading.

 **Rationale**:
-- Makes code testable (easy to inject mocks)
-- Explicit dependencies improve code clarity
+- Makes agents truly independent and self-contained
+- Agents can use any configuration strategy (env vars, config files, defaults)
+- CLI doesn't need to know about agent-specific config needs
+- Easier to use agents in different contexts (CLI, web, notebooks, batch)
-- Enables runtime configuration
+- Each agent type can have different configuration requirements
-- Required for true portability

 **Implementation**:
-- Agents receive `AgentConfig` in constructor
+- Agents accept optional parameters in constructor (with sensible defaults)
-- No environment variable reading in agent code
+- Agents load their own environment variables or configuration
+- Framework provides `AgentConfig` as optional convenience class in `common/`
 - No singletons or global state
-- CLI layer handles config loading from environment
+- CLI simply instantiates agents without knowing their internal config structure

 ### 4. CLI-Agent Boundary